OpenDSA/OpenDSA/RST/en/VisFormalLang/TuringIntro.rst

 monitors give us rich ways to express input strings (perhaps as button presses), and rich ways to interpret output strings (say, as pictures).
-But its not a huge stretch of the imagination to consider computation as converting an input string to an output string.
+But it's not a huge stretch of the imagination to consider computation as converting an input string to an output string.

 This concept of converting is far more powerful than simple accepting.